-Barney Slough is the local name for the natural deep-water channel that developed on the backside of Hatteras Island running north-south connecting the Hatteras Ferry Channel with deep water of Pamlico Sound.
-The channel begins at greenlight Buoy 15 (approximately), and shoaling is most prevalent in the lower portion of Barney Slough near Red Buoy 12.
+Barney Slough is the local name for the natural deep-water channel that developed on the backside of Hatteras Island running north-south connecting the Hatteras to Hatteras Inlet Channel with deep water of Pamlico Sound.
+The channel begins at greenlight Buoy 13A (approximately), and ends where it intersects with Pamlico Sound Channel at Buoy 10.

-Dredging within Barney Slough has never occurred and is not currently covered by any permits.
-The ideal dredge type to maintain this portion of the horseshoe route would be the sidecast dredge, as transit distance would be too far for the Murden to travel to reach the Ocracoke nearshore for placement.
-It is estimated that 36 days of dredging over 3-4 dredging events per year (approximately 50,000 CYs annually) would be needed to maintain the channel.
-Neither Dare County nor NCDOT are currently pursuing permits to dredge Barney Slough.
+Dredging within Barney Slough is not currently covered by any permits and shoaling is most prevalent in the lower portion near Buoy 12A (aka Barney Slough South).
+Between pipeline contracts, the ideal dredge type to maintain this portion of the horseshoe route would be the sidecast dredge, as transit distance would be too far for the special purpose hopper to travel to reach the Ocracoke nearshore for placement.
+It is estimated that 30 days of dredging over 2-3 dredging events per year (approximately 40,000 CYs annually) would be needed to maintain the channel.
+All dredging would be completed during the recommended 1 October - 31 March timeframe.